-The students will carry out three medium-scale design projects that are based on combination of physical artifacts, technology and humans.
+The students will carry out three medium-scale design projects that are based on a combination of physical artifacts, technology and humans.
 The aim is to develop a further understanding of interaction design and to develop strategies to apply this understanding to their projects through an exploration of various design techniques.
 Critical viewpoints and approach in the project development are encouraged, which have a potential to inspire debates about the technology’s impact on humans; both positive and negative.

-The student groups will be required to be document their projects according to the format of scientific texts in the field (e.g. as a conference/workshop paper).
+The student groups will be required to document their projects according to the format of scientific texts in the field (e.g. as a conference/workshop paper).

 - Lectures by instructors and guest lectures